How to Apply to the EATM Program

 All students who have completed the 5 college prerequisites listed above, and apply on-time, have an equal chance of admission to the EATM Program.
 (Only the 5 required prerequisites - with "C" or better grades, are considered during the random selection.
 No other factors are considered, or will improve your chance for admission.)

-After all the AIM meetings are concluded, if there are still more interested students than we have space available for, a random selection from all those who have attended the AIM meetings will be made.
+After the AIM meeting is concluded, if there are still more interested students than we have space available for, a random selection from all those who have attended the AIM meeting will be made.
 Since Moorpark College is a Public California Community College, we CANNOT base admission to the EATM Program on grades, experience, education or any other factor - everyone must have an equal opportunity to attend.
 We have found that we can teach almost anyone how to work with animals... some of our most successful graduates had little or no education or animal experience prior to attending the EATM Program.
 Therefore, we do a random selection from all qualified applicants, so everyone has an equal chance at admission.
 Quite a number of students withdraw themselves from consideration, after learning the long hours necessary, or who may be unable to support themselves financially.
-By the time a final random selection is made, the chance of being admitted is usually 40-60%.
+By the time a final random selection is made, the chance of being admitted is usually 50-75%.
 Or even better!

 We also create an "alternate list", in case any students who are admitted decide not to attend.
 During the random selection process you will be notified if you have been admitted, are on the alternate list, or have not been randomly selected for either.
 Alternates will be notified when and if a space becomes available.
 If you are not selected, you will need to reapply for subsequent years, if you are still interested.
 We recommend that you continue your college education no matter what.... work toward a higher college degree.